Friday, November 22, 2024

 Pro Tips: How to Get the Most Out of Your Credits When Transferring Schools

-• Find a “transfer-friendly” school.
-As we’ve touched on earlier, your best bet when transferring to a new school is to find one that is as flexible with credits as possible.
+• Find a transfer-friendly school.
+Your best bet when transferring to a new school is to find one that is as flexible with credits as possible to invite less stress in your life.

 • Ask about credit for professional and life experience.
-Many schools try to “sweeten the pot” for transfer students (especially older applicants) by offering extra credit for work and life experience.
-Often referred to as “credit for prior learning,” a job as, say, a volunteer counselor for at-risk youth or parental experience with a disabled child can translate into valuable credits toward your graduation.
+Many schools try to sweeten the pot for transfer students (especially older applicants) by offering extra credit for work, life, and military experience.
+This is often referred to as “credit for prior learning.”
+For example, a job as a volunteer counselor for at-risk youth, parental experience with a disabled child, or military service could all translate into valuable credits.

 • Focus on taking general education and easily transferable courses in your major if you’ve decided in advance that you will later transfer to another school.
-This will ensure acceptance of all your hard work, saving you money and time.
+This will likely ensure acceptance of all your credits.

 • Ask your new school whether they offer the option to test out of specific courses.
 For example, many universities accept credit for College-Level Examination Prep (CLEP) tests, which can save you additional time and money.